esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

 # What is a Windows PE file?

 The Windows Portable Executable (PE) file format is a structure used by Windows binary files.
-It is derived from the Common Object File Format (COFF) used in Unix systems, it is fundamental for Windows systems.
+It is derived from the Common Object File Format (COFF) used in Unix systems; it is fundamental for Windows systems.

 In this course we will break down the Windows PE structure thoroughly.